jgarner828/Workout-Routine-App/README.md

 # Currently in development

 Refactoring in progress for v2.0 of app.
 Need to figure out a more compelling name than what currently exists.
 Working on cleaner UI for client side.
 Working on modularization of logic for easier version updates and maintainability.
+Check out dev branch!